コンテンツにスキップ

 -It's a matter of compromise.

 Sugimoto : High school students often come to visit us, and they ask the artists directly if they're thinking about going on to art school, and they give them very solid advice.
-People who create artwork as a hobby also come to the open studios and ask questions.
+People who create artwork as a hobby also come to the open studios and ask us questions.

 - It seems like you might be reluctant to work on a clean white floor...